Remembering loved ones

 If you’re interested in paying to install a memorial bench with dedicated plaque, in a garden that’s close to your heart, I hope these links will help you:

-- Here’s a link to an application form to sponsor a bench at the Royal Botanical Gardens, Kew, England.
+- Here’s a link to an application form to sponsor a bench at the Royal Botanical Gardens, Kew, (England) or sponsor a bench at Wakehurst Place in West Sussex, (England).

 - Here’s a link to information about how to sponsor a bench at the Royal Botanic Garden Edinburgh, or Benmore Botanic Garden, or Dawyck Botanic Garden, or Logan Botanic Garden – these beautiful gardens are all in Scotland.